vatesfr/xen-orchestra/docs/docs/metadata_backup.md

 In Xen Orchestra, Metadata backup is divided into two different options:

-- Pool metadata backup
+- **Pool metadata backup:** backup metadata of your physical XCP-ng host
-- XO configuration backup
+- **XO configuration backup:** backup metadata of your Xen Orchestra instance

 ## Performing a backup